MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 Double
 ```

-If you want to the result to be an **Int64**, you can cast the result type or
+If you want the result to be an **Int64**, you can cast the result type or
 operands.

 ```powershell